limingdianwang/gitskills/README.md

 Creating a new branch dev

-Creating a branch is quick
+Creating a new branch is quich & simple